 - 1/2 tsp pepper

-Boil potatoes with skins on until they are easily pierced with a fork.
-Peel and cube.
-Save 1 cup of potato water and set aside.
+Peel and cube potatoes and boil until they are easily pierced with a fork (about 15 min).
+SAVE 1 cup of potato water and set aside.
 Mash roasted garlic cloves in a mortar and pestle.
 Add garlic mash to large bowl with boiled/cubed potatoes.
-Mix well using the back of a large wooden spoon.
+Mix well using the back of a large wooden spoon or immersion stick blender.
 Add EVOO, lemon juice and potato water a little at a time, continuing to mix well.
 Add salt and pepper.
 Taste and adjust seasoning if needed.
 Depending on desired consistency, add additional reserved potato water.
 This recipe makes 5 cups of skordalia.

 I brought these party size skordalia with Greek green beans to a holiday pot luck and they were a big hit.
 The flavors of the potatoes, beans and garlic were delicious together and the green and white color combination was festive too!